-Two dishes that really rooted in my mind were: (i) Chicken with white wine and cream sauce prepared by one of the French girls (which until this day I continue to make often for my family as a quick weeknight dinner), and (ii) a Tomato and Peppers Stew – Hungarian Lecho, prepared by a guy who was originally from Hungary but moved to Germany for work.
+Two dishes that really rooted in my mind were: (i) Chicken with white wine and cream sauce prepared by one of the French girls (which until this day I continue to make often for my family as a quick weeknight dinner), and (ii) a Tomato and Peppers Stew – Hungarian Lecho (Lescho), prepared by a guy who was originally from Hungary but moved to Germany for work.
 This dish was absolutely amazing!

 My family went there on few times and I very much remember the smell of cooked peppers and tomatoes everywhere I went.
 I used to make this dish often, back in Poland, and I must admit had I totally forgot about it!
 How did that happened???